Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction With Respect to Time

 i.e., the averaged absolute value of the divergence over the nodal coordinates at time $t$, and the nodal values $\nabla \cdot \bu(x_i, y_i)$, for $1 \leq i \leq 100$ for $t=4$, which is the time instance with the worst behaviour with respect to the incompressibility constraint violation (as can be seen in the left panel of Figure \ref{fig:div}).

 As expected, the use of the grad-div stabilization allows us to reach much smaller divergence values in time.
-Indeed, from values of order $O(1)$, thanks to the grad-div stabilization term, we obtain values around $O(10^{-4})$.
+Indeed, from values of order $O(1)$, thanks to the grad-div stabilization term, we obtain values of order $O(10^{-4})$.

-We note that we utilize the grad-div stabilization at the FOM level, but not at the ROM level.
-Thanks to the grad-div stabilization, the velocity snapshots display acceptable divergence values.
-Thus, the divergence values of the ROM velocity approximations are relatively low and the grad-div stabilization is no longer needed at the ROM level.
-For the application of the grad-div stabilization at the ROM level, the interested reader is referred to \cite{caiazzo2014numerical}.
+We note that we utilize the grad-div stabilization at the FOM level, but not at the ROM level. \A{Thanks to the grad-div stabilization, the velocity snapshots display acceptable divergence values.
+Thus, the divergence values of the ROM velocity approximations are relatively low and the grad-div stabilization is not needed at the ROM level, i.e.\ FOM and ROM are not consistent with respect to grad-div stabilization.
+Moreover, in our specific case, using the grad-div stabilization at the ROM level with the same parameters as those used at the FOM level leads to an over-diffusive reconstruction of the aerodynamics coefficients at the ROM level. } For the application of the grad-div stabilization at the ROM level, the interested reader is referred to \cite{caiazzo2014numerical}.